-While there are many competent doctors and physicians practising in Armenia, facilities and supplies are limited –especially outside of Yerevan.
+While there are many competent doctors and physicians practicing in Armenia, facilities and supplies are limited –especially outside of Yerevan.
 Most prescription medicine is available, but the quality may vary.
 In the case of an emergency, it might be best to evacuate to a better-equipped country.

-Insurance for Expatriates in Armenia
+Insurance for Expat in Armenia